Xovee/state-of-decay-2/README.md

 # State-of-Decay-2
 State-of-Decay-2 Wiki

-This website is a trial of my personal interest, and probably will not be updated.
+This website is a little test of my personal interest, and probably will not been updated.

-Please comment or contact me if there is any problem or advice, thank you~
+If there is any problem, comment or contact me, thank you~